 Museum Founders Greg & Dana Newkirk Top Streaming Charts with Hellier 2 on Amazon Prime

 On November 29th, the second season of the Planet Weird documentary series Hellier premiered on Amazon Prime, bringing a new chapter to the ongoing investigation of High Strangeness in Kentucky.
-Now the series, which centers around a decade-long paranormal investigation by museum founders Greg & Dana Newkirk, is topping the streaming charts.
+Now the series, which centers around a decade long investigation by museum founders Greg & Dana Newkirk, is topping the streaming charts.

 Thanks to its beautiful cinematography, haunting soundtrack, and true-to-life look at an actual boots-on-the-ground investigation, the Hellier series has quickly developed a cult following seen by few paranormal television programs, hailed by reviewers as a “an instant classic” and “essential to the understanding of paranormal phenomena.”
 But while reviewers are gushing about the groundbreaking new series, Amazon’s numbers back it up.